IgorGoP/File-O-Manager/CONTRIBUTING.md

-Support the Development of File-OManager
+Support the Development of File-O-Manager

-File-OManager is an Open Source project developed and maintained by a single developer.
+File-O-Manager is an Open Source project developed and maintained by a single developer.
 This project provides a simple and effective file manager for web environments, but maintaining and improving it requires time and resources.
-If File-OManager has been useful to you, please consider supporting its development with a donation.
+If File-O-Manager has been useful to you, please consider supporting its development with a donation.

 Your contributions will help ensure that the project remains active and continues to improve.
 Here’s how your donations can make a difference: